History of Unitarianism: Precursor movements and early Unitarianism

-Unitarianism in the United States followed essentially the same development as in England, and passed through the stages of Arminianism, Arianism, to rationalism and a modernism based on an acceptance of the results of the comparative study of all religions.
+Unitarianism in the United States followed essentially the same development as in England, passing through the stages of Arminianism, Arianism, rationalism, and then a modernism based on an acceptance of the results of the comparative study of all religions.
 In the early 18th century Arminianism presented itself in New England, and sporadically elsewhere.
 This tendency was largely accelerated by a backlash against the "Great Awakening" under Jonathan Edwards and George Whitefield.
 Before the War of Independence Arianism showed itself in individual instances, and French influences were widespread in the direction of deism, though they were not organized into any definite utterance by religious bodies.

-As early as the middle of the 18th century Harvard College represented the most advanced thought of the time, and a score or more of clergymen in New England preached what was essentially Unitarianism.
+As early as the middle of the 18th century, Harvard College represented some of the most advanced thought of the time, and a score or more of clergymen in New England preached what was essentially Unitarianism.
 The most prominent of these men was Jonathan Mayhew (1720–1766), pastor of the West Church in Boston, Massachusetts, from 1747 to 1766.
 He preached the strict unity of God, the subordinate nature of Christ, and salvation by character.
 Charles Chauncy (1705–1787), pastor of the First Church from 1727 until his death, the chief opponent of Edwards in the great revival, was both a Unitarian and a Universalist.
-Other Unitarians included Ebenezer Gay (1698–1787) of Hingham, Samuel West (1730–1807) of New Bedford, Thomas Barnard (1748–1814) of Newbury, John Prince (1751–1836) and William Bentley (1758–1819) of Salem, Aaron Bancroft (1755–1836) of Worcester, and several others.
+Other Unitarians included Ebenezer Gay (1698–1787) of Hingham, Samuel West (1730–1807) of New Bedford, Thomas Barnard (1748–1814) of Salem, Massachusetts, John Prince (1751–1836) and William Bentley (1758–1819) of Salem, Aaron Bancroft (1755–1836) of Worcester, and several others.